Credit point regulation for ZNZ doctoral students

 - One credit point is equivalent to a workload of 25-30 hours.
 Credit points can only be given if the doctoral student actively participates in the course.

-- At least twelve credit points must be collected during a three-year (or longer) PhD period.
+- At least twelve credit points must be collected during the PhD study period.

 - At least one third of the credit points must be acquired outside the direct research field of the doctoral student, but in the area of neuroscience.

 - No credit points will be given for courses and exams that are part of the admission requirements for doctoral studies.